Savsou/GetFitWit/api-wiki-docs/user_stories.md

 - I can see the individual workouts listed for each day of the program, including the exercises, sets, and repetitions.
 - If a day is a rest day, it is clearly marked as such.

+## **Manage Workout Week to a program**

+As a logged-in user, I want to be able to add/remove a workout week to my workout program.
+When I'm on the /workout-programs/
+page:

+- I can click "Add A Week" to create a new workout week to the program.
+- I can click "Remove this Week" to remove a whole workout week to the program.

 ## **Add a Workout to a Program**

 As a logged-in user, I want to be able to add new workouts to my workout program.
 When I'm on the /workout-programs/
 page:

-- I can click "Add Workout" to create a new workout for a specific day.
+- I can click "Add A Workout" to create a new workout for a specific day.
 - I can enter the workout details, including the exercises, sets, and repetitions for the workout.
 - I can assign the workout to a specific day, with the option to make that day a rest day.